shiftsystems/shift-mon/docs/Telegraf/Linux.md

 If you are running into issues with SSH and ansible follow [the Ansible docs](https://docs.ansible.com/ansible/latest/user_guide/connection_details.html)

 ## Bash Script
 The Bash script assumes that wget is installed, curl is installed, you are running it as root or as sudo with root permissions, and you can access gitlab.com.
-To download the script run ```wget https://gitlab.com/shiftsystems/shift-rmm/-/raw/master/scripts/linux/telegraf-install.bash```.
+You can upload the script from [here](https://gitlab.com/shiftsystems/shift-rmm/-/raw/master/scripts/linux/telegraf-install.bash) to meshcentral and push it from meshcentral or download the script run ```wget https://gitlab.com/shiftsystems/shift-rmm/-/raw/master/scripts/linux/telegraf-install.bash```.
 Next you have to edit the following variables in the first few lines of the script to match your settings
 ```
 INFLUXDB_URL="https://test.example.com"
 TELEGRAF_TOKEN="GET_YOUR_OWN_TOKEN"